Extension 4.2: Calculator (3 points)¶

 Given: String s = "21 + 33";

-variable.
+String variable.
 Then you will compute and print the expression 21 + 33 = 54

 Background¶

 As previously mentioned, the purpose of this assignment is to prepare you for dynamic web scraping tasks.
 As such, it is expected that you implement this assignment dynamically.
-In other words, the only assumption you should have about the String
+In other words, the only assumption you should have about the String you are analyzing is that it will be in the format (Positive Integer)(Arithmetic Operator)(Positive Integer).
+This implies your implementation should be able to run effectively on an expression containing

 positive integers of any length.
 It should also be able to effectively extract any arithmetic operator (+, -, *, /) and print the proper answer.
-Lastly, your code should be able to deal with possible spaces in the String
+Lastly, your code should be able to deal with possible spaces in the String.

 It is important to note that there are many acceptable ways to implement this assignment.
 It is up to your discretion which way you choose to implement the procedure as long as it abides by the requirements described above.

-.
+Listed below are several helpful methods for this assignment.
+The first is from the String class and is called on the target String t.
 The other four are static methods.
 Recall that static methods are not called on a target variable as in the previous method, but rather are called on a generic object of that type.

 char charAt(int i) Returns the character at index

-is the character at index 1.boolean Character.isDigit(char c) : Returns true if
+iint.
+Ex:"Hello".charAt(1)would return'e'because"Hello"is aStringand'e'is the character at index 1.boolean Character.isDigit(char c) : Returns true if

-.boolean Character.isWhitespace(char c) : Returns true if
+cis a digit and false otherwise.
+Ex:Character.isDigit('e')would returnfalse.boolean Character.isWhitespace(char c) : Returns true if

-is white space.String Character.toString(char c) : Returns the
+cis white space.String Character.toString(char c) : Returns the

-representation of a character.int Integer.parseInt(String s) : Returns the
+Stringrepresentation of a character.int Integer.parseInt(String s) : Returns the

-representation of a String.
+intrepresentation of a String.

 Demo Video¶